How to Unclog Kitchen Sink Quickly & Easily

 It's one of the most common kitchen nightmares: you go to rinse a plate, and the water just sits there, refusing to drain.
 A blocked sink can instantly throw a spanner in the works of your daily routine.

 Your first thought might be to grab a heavy-duty chemical drain cleaner, but hold on.
-In my experience, these are often overkill and can sometimes do more harm than good to your pipework.
+From experience, we can say that these are often overkill and can sometimes do more harm than good to your pipework.
 More often than not, the culprit is something much simpler.

 Your First Line of Attack Against a Blocked Sink